eclipse-iceoryx/iceoryx/doc/error-handling.md

 5. If deactivation or reduced operation (e.g. not handling MODERATE errors) is desired, this partial deactivation should cause no (or at least very little) runtime overhead in the deactivated cases.

 ## Expects and Ensures
-Allow deactivation in Release Mode, but it should still be possible to leave them active in Release Mode as well if desired.
-Deactivation in Debug Mode can also be considered but is less critical.
+Allow deactivation in release mode, but it should still be possible to leave them active in release mode as well if desired.
+Deactivation in debug mode can also be considered but is less critical.
 Deactivation should eliminate all runtime overhead (i.e. condition evaluation).

 ## cxx::expected
-1. Consider renaming cxx::expected to cxx::result, which is more in line with languages such as *Rust* and conveys the meaning more clearly.
+1. Consider renaming *cxx::expected* to *cxx::result*, which is more in line with languages such as Rust and conveys the meaning more clearly.
-2. Add has_value (in addition to has_error) for consistency with *cxx::optional*.
+2. Add *has_value* (in addition to *has_error*) for consistency with *cxx::optional*.
 3. Improve the monadic error handling (beyond *and_then*, *or_else*) to allow for better pipelining of multiple consecutive calls (especially in the success case).
 This requires careful consideration of supported use cases and intended behavior but can reduce control flow code (if ... else ...) in error cases considerably.